What’s new with BlueXP backup and recovery

 In the past when you restored a folder, only files from that folder were restored - no sub-folders, or files in sub-folders, were restored.
 Now, if you are using ONTAP 9.13.0 or greater, all the sub-folders and files in the selected folder are restored.
 This can save a great deal of time and money in cases where you have multiple nested folders in a top-level folder.

 Now you can back up data from Cloud Volumes ONTAP systems installed in AWS and Azure commercial regions to Amazon S3 or Azure Blob.
-This requires that you install the Connector on a Linux host in the commercial region, and that you deploy the Cloud Volumes ONTAP system there as well.
+This requires that you install the Connector in "restricted mode" on a Linux host in the commercial region, and that you deploy the Cloud Volumes ONTAP system there as well.
 See Backing up Cloud Volumes ONTAP data to Amazon S3 and Backing up Cloud Volumes ONTAP data to Azure Blob.

 Multiple enhancements to the Job Monitor